davmac314/dinit/doc/linux/DINIT-AS-INIT.md

   kernel command line.
 When the shell exits, the `chain-to` setting will cause normal startup to resume (i.e. via the `boot` service).

-While they are a little rough around the edges, these service definitions demonstrate the essentials of getting a system up and running.
+While they are a little rough around the edges, these service descriptions demonstrate the essentials of getting a system up and running.